YeeHawCordinator2/VTALVN-soen341projectF2023/README.md

 Overall, bootstrap is more simple and easier to learn and use, it also bring consistency and templates with a lot of features.
 We will not chose angular because it is a lot more difficult and react demand a bigger javascript knowledge.
 React is also very good but using templates will be easier than creating and using components.

-## installation instruction
+## Installation Instructions
 ***
 1- Install NodeJS and NPM following these [steps](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac) <br>
-2- clone the repositery on github by downloading the zip file or using the link <br>
+2- clone the repository on github by downloading the zip file or using the link <br>
 3- Navigate to inside the project folder on terminal and fine package.json file <br>
 4- Do "npm install" to install all the project dependencies <br>
-5- run "node main.js" in main.js direcxtory to get the localhost running. <br>
+5- run "node main.js" in main.js directory to get the localhost running. <br>

-## usage guidelines
+## Usage guidelines
 ***
 ### take a look at [this files](https://github.com/YeeHawCordinator2/VTALVN-soen341projectF2023/wiki/Team-rules) for team rules, management and git rules.